Sturge-Weber Syndrome

 Which doctor treats sturge-weber syndrome?

-Sturge-Weber Syndrome is usually treated by specialists in geneticist, pediatrician, pediatric neurologist.
+Sturge-Weber Syndrome is usually treated by specialists in geneticist, neurologist, general practitioner, pediatric neurologist, pediatrician.